yoshz/cap-drupal-multisite/README.md

     set :drupal_path, "public"
     # List of all sites in the sites directory
     set :drupal_sites, %w{default site2}
+    # Group owner of the assets files
+    set :drupal_group, "www-data"

 You have to specify an own settings.php file for each site and each stage like: